pygfx/rendercanvas/docs/contextapi.rst

                 │         │  ──bitmap──►  │        │
                 └─────────┘               └────────┘

-This means that for the context to be able to present to any canvas, it must support *both* the 'image' and 'screen' present-methods.
-If the context prefers presenting to the screen, and the canvas supports that, all is well.
-Similarly, if the context has a bitmap to present, and the canvas supports the bitmap-method, there's no problem.
+If the context is a ``BitmapContext``, and the canvas supports the bitmap present-method, things are easy.
+Similarly, if the context is a ``WgpuContext``, and the canvas supports the screen present-method, the presenting is simply delegated to wgpu.

-It get's a little trickier when there's a mismatch, but we can deal with these cases too.
-When the context prefers presenting to screen, the rendered result is probably a texture on the GPU.
-This texture must then be downloaded to a bitmap on the CPU.
-All GPU API's have ways to do this.
+When there's a mismatch, we use different context sub-classes that handle the conversion.
+With the ``WgpuContextToBitmap`` context, the rendered result is inside a texture on the GPU.
+This texture is then downloaded to a bitmap on the CPU that can be passed to the canvas.

 .. code-block::